-Ldh: We make 1.6 million bottles a year and have 9 million bottles in our cellars.
-Several people think that we are heavily dependent of the English market because Pol Roger is very popular in England.
-It is our biggest market but we export about 300,000 bottles a year there, which only represents 17-18% of our annual production.
+Ldh: We produce 1.6 million bottles a year and have 9 million bottles in stock our cellars.
+Many believe that we are heavily dependent on the English market because Pol Roger is very popular there.
+It is indeed our biggest market but we export there about 300,000 bottles a year there, which only represents 17-18% of our annual production.

 BC: Why is the difference between distributor and agent so important?

 LdH: The quality of distribution is essential.
 If the people you choose to distribute your brand understand the house, know the philosophy and the spirit, then they will become the best ambassadors for the brand.
 These people will then be able to train teams of distributors, restaurant owners, and wine retailers.

 Our agency in England doesn’t sell directly to the end customer.
 This is a big advantage.
 When you have a strong brand, it must be available.
 There are already a certain number of traditional wholesalers on this market such as Berry Brothers & Rudd, Bibendum, Liberty Wine Merchants etc. These companies have already a solid customer base, usually restaurant owners who prefer to deal with a small number of suppliers.